twonth/winning-at-windows/README.md

 * [notepad-replacer](https://github.com/olohmann/notepad-replacer): redirects calls to `notepad.exe` to your favorite text editor (e.g., the modern, Fluent, dark-mode supporting Notepad).

+* [SmartTaskbar](https://github.com/ChanpleCai/SmartTaskbar): hide the taskbar only when it makes sense (when the focused window would overlap).

 * [TaskbarControl](https://www.thefreewindows.com/3252/hide-completely-the-windows-taskbar-using-a-hotkey-and-unhide-it-with-taskbar-control/): assign a hotkey to toggle autohiding  the taskbar.
 Useful for touchscreen devices in combination with Stardock's TouchTasks.

 ## Apps for minimalists